Huegoxaga/notes/finance/investment.md

   - Small Cap: Less than `$2` billion
 - The potential value of the company can be determined from its earning, public companies are required to report their earnings four times a year
 - A stockbroker or broker buys and sells stocks at the direction of clients.
 Most buy and sell orders are now made through online discount brokers
+- Broker provides two main types of account
+  - Cash account - requires that all transactions must be made with available cash or long positions
+  - Margin accounts - allow investors to borrow money against the value of the securities in their account
 - Supply and demand in the market determine stock price, every time the stock is traded, the price changes
 - The profit of trading stocks is from buy at low and sell to high
 - Short selling is a way to make profit when stock price drops, the investor borrows shares from a brokers' client and sell it to a new client at a high price, when price drops the investor purchase new shares from the market at a low price then return the shares to its original holder